ara3d/ara3d-studio/README.md

 ## Registration

 Ara 3D Studio requires a free registration to be used for commercial purposes.
-This allows us to track install rates, and to justify our investment of time.
+This allows us to track installation.

+## Privacy

+We track no usage metrics and send no data to servers other than the initial registration email address and supplied user name.

 ## Features